pratsgl/kubernetesupgrade/Readme.md

 ```

 NOW UNCORDON THE MASTER NODE , SO MASTER WILL BE IN "Ready" STATUS
+Bring the node back online by marking it schedulable:
 ```
 user@lab-server:~/projects/kubernetes$ kubectl uncordon kmaster.mylab.com
 node/kmaster.mylab.com uncordoned